35th Anniversary Tour

 When country music lovers talk about the greatest groups in the genre, Shenandoah is always at the forefront of any discussion.
-Fueled by Marty Raybon’s distinctive vocals and the band’s skilled musicianship, Shenandoah became well known for delivering such hits as “Two Dozen Roses,” “Church on Cumberland Road” and “Next to You, Next to Me” as well as such achingly beautiful classics as “I Want to be Loved Like That” and the Grammy winning “Somewhere in the Vicinity of the Heart” duet with Alison Krauss.
+Fueled by Marty Raybon’s distinctive vocals and the band’s skilled musicianship, Shenandoah became well known for delivering such hits as “Two Dozen Roses”, “Church on Cumberland Road” and “Next to You, Next to Me” as well as such achingly beautiful classics as “I Want to be Loved Like That” and the GRAMMY-winning “Somewhere in the Vicinity of the Heart” duet with Alison Krauss.
 Shenandoah has recorded ten studio albums (3 certified gold) and placed 26 singles on Billboard’s Hot Country Songs chart.
 The boys from Muscle Shoals have left a potent legacy at country radio with over a dozen #1 records.

 All guests must be at least 21 years old to enter Theater or to watch shows at Bar 360.
 All tickets are sold with a no return or exchange policy.
 All schedules/times are subject to change at any time without notice.